 But Tripp is neither ignorant or calloused to what is taking place.
 In this fiction book he looks at his existence in two categories: Before the Spill, and After the Spill, and the planets in both are very different places indeed.
 For a seventeen-year-old nature lover, he is very in touch with logic and sense, as well as the brokenhearted emotion he nurses for the world that was once lush with grass and other plant life; a world where you could jump in a river and swim.
 Tripp had to be angry, but I also knew it had to be a righteous, self-controlled anger; an anger with a purpose.

 Want to know the best part?

-While on this joke of a cruise, Tripp meets Heidi Collins, and is instantly smitten with the smart, petite environmentally conscious redhead.
+While on this cruise, Tripp meets Heidi Collins, and is instantly smitten with the smart, petite environmentally conscious redhead.
 Never having a real girlfriend before, he easily becomes consumed with spending as much time together while on this ocean voyage as they possibly can, and her feelings are the same.
 Together, they witness some pretty horrific things, which can all be attributed to the tainted sea that surrounds them.
 It pulls them closer and closer as the days pass.
 Another reason this is one of my best romance thriller books to read.

 But here’s the kicker.

 One such scene involves a child who goes missing during the cruise.
 The ship still refuses to stop because the show must go on.
 I wanted to add a level of greed and corporate fiction to the novel.